intel/intel-qs/README.md

 # Intel Quantum Simulator

-The Intel Quantum Simulator, also known as qHiPSTER (The Quantum High Performance Software Testing Environment), is a simulator of quantum circuits coded to take maximum advantage of multi-core and multi-nodes architectures.
+The Intel Quantum Simulator (IQS), also known as qHiPSTER (The Quantum High Performance Software Testing Environment), is a simulator of quantum circuits optimized to take maximum advantage of multi-core and multi-nodes architectures.
-It is based on a complete representation of the qubit register state in terms of a distributed vector, but operations and gates are never explicitely represented in terms of matrices. qHiPSTER uses MPI (message-passing-interface) protocols to handle the communication between disctributed resources that are used to store and manipulate the quantum state.
+It is based on a complete representation of the qubit register state in terms of a full-distributed vector, but operations and gates are never explicitely represented in terms of matrices.
+IQS uses MPI (message-passing-interface) protocols to handle the communication between distributed resources that are used to store and manipulate the quantum state.

+(This project repository is a follow-up of the known https://github.com/intel/Intel-QS , which will not be further maintained by the current developers).

 ----